-Early Rising Running
+Early Morning Running

 Perhaps you fall into this category.
-Maybe you are envious of the ones that do.
+Or, maybe you are envious of the ones that do.
 In any case, the early morning runners are the epitome of the person we picture when we think about productive members of the human race.

 The problem with running first thing in the morning is that your body is not fully ready to handle anything too physical.
 Your lower body temperature, lack of nutrition, and stiff muscles can all inhibit your run.
 Taking the time to eat a small meal and warming up first can have a huge impact.

 Forcing yourself to run before you begin your day kick-starts your metabolism, focuses your mind before work, and makes sure that you don’t waste any time in the morning before other things have a chance to demand your attention.
 Nothing puts your day into perspective quite like running through your hometown as the sun is rising!

-On the other hand, a late night run can give you a chance to enjoy your exercise without having to worry if you have time to get things done.
+A late night run can give you a chance to enjoy your exercise without having to worry if you have time to get things done.
 Your day is done and your miles can seem like a much more relaxing experience than if you try to hurry through a morning run.

-A midnight run might also mean that you have the opportunity to put it off and keep procrastinating.
+A night run might also mean that you have the opportunity to put it off and keep procrastinating.
 Finding the motivation to run late at night can be hard to do after spending all day working and dealing with your day to day life.